astik/bonita-angular-dashboard-selfcontain/README.md

 ## TODO

-1. To have something thing pretty to look at =)
+1. To have something pretty to look at =)
 2. Manage a one time login and a logout feature (instead of at each API call)
 3. Create real independant directives
 4. Deploy ngBonita on bower so that it can be define as a bower dependency
 5. Have a task to deploy the final 'custom page', ready to be imported into Bonita
-6. Boostrap should be customizable through a CSS pre-processor (like LESS which is lighter than SASS)

 ## Why this project